 [15] This letter, penned by the Secretariat of State 15 and authorized by the pope , undoubtedly conveys a positive tone, praising the author for his "piety and his zeal, for which this publication is the obvious result".
 It is illogical to conclude that the pope would authorize such a letter, if he thought the writings were condemned or contained error.

 [16] This event falls naturally in line with the Holy Father’s action decades earlier of sending the complete writings to the Milan Seminary library.
-Undoubtedly, these two events, in addition to the legal actions he took, add a second thrust of papal support to pope Pius XII's initial statement, further demonstrating the singularly unique charism of the Chair of Peter over the whole Church.

 1985: A priest writes a letter to Cardinal Ratzinger, then Prefect of the Congregation for the Doctrine of the Faith, inquiring about the distribution of the writing once placed on the Index.
 Eight months later, Cardinal Ratzinger sends a response to Cardinal Siri, in which he diplomatically recapitulated the history of events, and concludes noting the condemnations necessity to neutralize the damages which such a publication could bring to the more unprepared faithful”.
 [16] 16